Articles

 Purple.
 Long associated with royalty and wealth since many kings wore purple clothes.
 It’s also a color of mystery and magic.

 Black.
 The color has a great number of meanings.
-It associates with tragedy and death.
+It is associated with tragedy and death.
 It signifies a mystery.
 It can be traditional and modern.
 Everything depends on how you employ it and which colors go with it.

 White.
 The color means purity and innocence, as well as wholeness and clarity.